Fuzzing Deep Learning Compilers with HirGen

 \subsection{Test Oracles}

-Test oracle is an important mechanism to determine if a test passes or fails.
-In this paper, we consider four test oracles in total.
+Test oracles determine if a test passes or fails.
+In this paper, we consider three test oracles to detect different types of failures.
 Any failed test case determined by these oracles will be reported.

-\subsubsection{\bm{$Oracle_1$}: \textit{Crash.}}
+\subsubsection{\textbf{$Oracle_1$}: \textit{Crash.}}

-Crash is widely used in test oracle construction to decide whether or not the testing fails \cite{liu2022coverage}.
-Besides, according to the statistics in a compiler bug study \cite{qingchao}, the number of bugs with crash symptom occupy $59.37\%$ of all collected $603$ bugs.
-This huge proportion shows a urgent need to take crash seriously.
-As for crash bugs detected at constraint level 0, we only report the bug if the crash is a segmentation fault because other crashes with detailed bug trace is largely due to explicit violation of constraints in the computational graph.
-Different from constraint level 0, we report all crash bugs detected at constraint level 1.
-This is because the generated computational graph at this level strictly follows all constraints in TVM and the crash is largely due to the poor implementation of TVM.
+Crash is widely used in test oracle construction to decide whether the testing fails \cite{liu2022coverage}.
+Besides, according to the statistics in a compiler bug study \cite{qingchao}, the number of bugs with the crash symptom occupy $59.37\%$ of all collected $603$ bugs.
+This huge proportion shows an urgent need to take crashes seriously.
+As for crash bugs detected when type-checking and shape-checking are turned off, we only report the bug if the crash is a segmentation fault because other crashes with detailed bug traces are primarily due to explicit violations of constraints in the computational graph.
+As for other crash bugs, we report them all since the generated computational graph under checking strictly follows all constraints in TVM and the crash is largely due to the poor implementation of TVM.